 Coola Sunscreen Stick

 Coola offers a variety of products and most of them are vegan.
-(Notice we said "most" -- some Coola lip balm has beeswax in it) If you need a lightweight sunscreen stick for your purse or car, then the Coola Sport Mineral Sunscreen Stick is the perfect option for environmentally conscious vegans.
+(Notice we said "most" -- some Coola lip balm has beeswax in it) If you need a lightweight sunscreen stick for your purse or car, then the Coola Organic Sunscreen Face & Body Stick is the perfect option for environmentally conscious vegans.

 Vitamin B12 is often considered one of the most important vitamins for people who eat a vegan diet because it is naturally found in animal products, which vegans do not consume.

-This essential vitamin may or may not be eligible with your FSA funds, so you'll want to check with your FSA administrator on exactly what type of documentation they'll require , but it might be a good idea to check in with your health provider too about whether you need more of the supplement.
+However, this essential vitamin is not be eligible with your FSA funds.
+It may be eligible with a letter of medical necessity (LMN) if recommended by your doctor to treat a medical condition, so you'll want to check with your FSA administrator on exactly what type of documentation they'll require.
+It might also be a good idea to check in with your health provider too about whether you need more of the supplement.
 This vitamin is important for nervous system health, and if you're not getting enough B12, you might develop anemia, bone disease, heart disease and even infertility.

 Rainbow Light Prenatal Vitamins